Local government in England: Combined authorities

-Specific functions of local authorities include maintaining some highways, granting planning permission and acting as a billing authority for the purposes of council tax.
-Separate to combined authorities, two or more local authorities can also work together through joint boards (for legally-required services: fire, public transport and waste disposal), joint committees (voluntarily) or through contracting out and agency arrangements.
-Notably, Cornwall Council has been subject to a devolution deal, which are usually reserved to combined authorities for additional functions and funding.
-And, like some combined authorities and parish councils, they do have a general power of competence.

 Parish councils

-Parish councils form the lowest tier of local government.
-They can also resolve to call themselves a community council, a neighbourhood council, a village council, a town council or (if city status is granted) a city council, but this is purely stylistic.
-Parish councillors sit on parish councils.

-As of December 2021, there are 10,475 parishes in England, but they do not cover the whole of the country (notably including the vast majority of Greater London).
+Parish councils form the lowest tier of local government and have some local functions in their civil parishes.
+They may also be called a 'community council', 'neighbourhood council', 'village council', 'town council' or (if the parish holds city status) 'city council', but these names are stylistic and do not change their responsibilities.
+As of December 2021 there are 10,475 parishes in England, but they do not cover the whole of the country as many urban parishes were abolished in 1974.

 The only specific statutory function of parish councils, which they must do, is establishing allotments.
 However, there are a number of other functions given by powers in the relevant legislation, which they can do, such as providing litter bins and building bus shelters.
 Their statutory functions are few, but they may provide other services with the agreement of the relevant local authorities, and under the Localism Act 2011 eligible parish councils can be granted a "general power of competence" (GPC) which allows them within certain limits the freedom to do anything an individual can do provided it is not prohibited by other legislation, as opposed to being limited to the powers explicitly granted to them by law.
 To be eligible for this a parish council must meet certain conditions of quality.

+Civil parishes developed in the nineteenth century, based on the Church of England's parishes, which had both ecclesiastical and local government functions; parish councils were created by the Local Government Act 1894 (56 & 57 Vict. c.
+73), replacing the previous vestries.
+The ecclesiastical parishes continue to exist, but neither they nor their parochial church councils now have any local government role.